 Membership includes voting rights.

-MnCCE is a new 501 (c) (3) non-partisan non-profit.
+MnCCE is a 501 (c) (3) non-partisan non-profit organization.
 Your tax deductible contribution will enable us to build our grass roots organization, support relevant speakers and permit us to continue our work to control the influence of money in our elections.
-A check can be sent to our Treasurer.
 We do not currently employ paid staff; we are a grassroots organization and we rely on volunteers.

 Legislative Task Force